Premier University: History

-The ex-mayor of Chittagong City Corporation, ABM Mohiuddin Chowdhury, conceived the idea of establishing a center of excellence for higher education and learning in Chittagong and initiated a needs assessment in 1998.
-A project proposal for Premier University was submitted to the Ministry of Education of Bangladesh in May 2001.
-The proposal was approved by the government of Bangladesh under the Private University Act (1992), and the University Grants Commission (UGC) approved the curriculum of Premier University.
+The ex-mayor of Chattogram City Corporation, ABM Mohiuddin Chowdhury, first proposed the establishment of a higher education institution in 1998.
+A project proposal for Premier University was submitted to the Ministry of Education in May 2001.
+Approval was granted under the Private University Act (1992), and the University Grants Commission (UGC) approved the university curriculum.

-The university came into being on 5 December 2001 and launched its academic programs in January 2002.
-During 2022, the university arranged its third convocation.
+Premier University officially began on 5 December 2001 and launched academic programs in January 2002.
+During 2022, the university held its third convocation.

-In 2021 Premier University has obtained permanent campus establishment and operations approval from the Ministry of Education.
-Among the private universities in Chattogram, Premier University is the first to receive this accreditation.
-In 2012, this university had previously obtained permanent campus approval from the UGC.

-During the first years, the university offered a four-year bachelor's and two-year master's degrees in only a few subjects.

-Currently, the university consists of 6 Faculties and 13 Departments.